diiyw/z/docs/objects.md

 BinaryOp(op token.Token, rhs Object) (res Object, err error)
 ```

-In Tengo, a type can overload binary operators
+In Z, a type can overload binary operators
 (`+`, `-`, `*`, `/`, `%`, `&`, `|`, `^`, `&^`, `>>`, `<<`, `>`, `>=`; _note
 that `<` and `<=` operators are not overloadable as they're simply implemented
 by switching left-hand side and right-hand side of `>`/`>=` operator_) by